 Affording IVF Treatments Using the Tax Code

 It pays to understand the advantages and disadvantages for two tax saving vehicles.
 A flexible spending account provides bigger savings percentages because you avoid paying FICA taxes.
-But the contribution limits may be too small.
+However, the contribution limits may be too small.
 Schedule A deductions have no limits, but include a threshold that must be first met.

 Maximizing IVF Tax Deductions

 The tax deduction limitation is a key reason why IVF refund programs are tax efficient.
-These programs help couples maximize IVF tax deductions by consolidating tax deductible IVF expenses into a single tax year.
+These programs help couples maximize IVF tax deductions by consolidating tax-deductible IVF expenses into a single tax year.
 By consolidating theses expenses into one year the tax deduction threshold only has to be met once.

 One component of these plans is an incentive to purchase multiple cycles up front.
 In addition to getting a bulk price or quantity discount on each cycle, it encourages you to accumulate all your expenses into a single tax year.
 Refund programs are also a great way of affording IVF treatments that do not work.

 Affording IVF with bad credit is very hard to do.
 If you are already in dire financial straits, paying for IVF costs out of pocket will make finances even worse.
 Make sure to insure mom’s income in advance of your next IVF cycle.
 If you have bad credit now, wait until you add IVF costs into the mix, and follow that with lost income during a high-risk pregnancy, and unpaid maternity leave.

 Your employer can help with an interest free IVF financing program courtesy of a flexible spending account.
 There are no credit checks, and people with bad credit automatically qualify.